Skip to main content

 WHERE lastName LIKE firstName || '%';

-That would return records where the user's last name began with the same letters as their first name and ended with any number of other characters (including zero).
+This returns records where the user's last name begins with the same letters as their first name and ends with any number of other characters (including zero).
 "Kris Kristofferson" would meet this criteria.

-To represent that WHERE clause in React Query Builder, we can use the getValueSources prop or the valueSources property of the lastName field in the fields prop.
-When either of those evaluates to an array containing "field", and the valueSource property of the rule is set to "field", the <ValueEditor /> component will display a drop-down list of fields instead of values.
+To represent that WHERE clause in React Query Builder, use the getValueSources prop or the valueSources property of the lastName field in the fields prop.
+When either evaluates to an array containing "field" and the rule's valueSource property is "field", the <ValueEditor /> component displays a dropdown list of fields instead of values.

 Example